Monthly Archives: February 2010

 Getting Warmer, Getting Colder: The Chilly Paradox of Familiarity

-People are strange when you’re a stranger. – Jim Morrison For most of us, familiar surroundings are comforting.
+For most of us, familiar surroundings are comforting.
 Familiar places and faces offer a sense of stability in the maelstrom of everyday life.
-This seems especially true when we’re going … Continue reading
+This seems especially true when we’re going through hard times; perhaps any port in the storm will suffice, but the one you know best is doubtless the one you’d rather find.

 Filed under About Perception, About Research